BradleyCanty/DIY-21700-Battery-System/README.md

 3) the battery's latching mechanism presents a common interface for battery swapping (either manually or by robot arm), which vastly increases system uptime when compared to on-board charging

 ## Use of 21700 Cells
-Cylindrical cells having 21[mm] height and 70[mm] length (i.e. 21700 cells) are used since they are cheap, easily obtained, and have high gravimetric energy density.
+Cylindrical cells having 21[mm] height and 70[mm] length (i.e. 21700 cells) are used in the battery since they are cheap, easily obtained, and have high gravimetric energy density.
 In comparison to other cells types, 18650 cells tend to have lower gravimetric energy density, while 4680 cells, prismatic cells, and pouch cells aren't widely available to the general public (as of late 2026).

 ## The Battery System
 The battery system consists of the following components: